VrushabhDamle/sky130AdvancedPhysicalDesignWorkshop/README.md

 # Day 1: Inception of open-source EDA, OpenLANE and Sky130 PDK

+On the first day of the workshop, we learnt about the method in which an integrated circuit talks to a computer.
+We also looked into the steps that are required for a computer to talk to an IC.
+We also saw the RISC-V architecture and the flow from a high-level language program to a binary level program.
+Later on, we also saw the RTL2GDS flow.
+Finally, the day ended with us performing a synthesis run on an example design of "picorv32a".

 ## Part 1: How to talk to computers

 ### Sub-Part 1: Introduction to QFN-48 Package, chip, pads, core, die and IPs